nextflow-io/trademark/README.md

 * If you want to use the Nextflow mark outside what is permitted there, please contact us.

 The sections below describe what is allowed, what isn't allowed, and cases in which you should ask permission.
-If you have any doubt, or if you believe any mark is being used in breach of this policy, please contact us at nextflow@crg.eu and we will be in touch with you shortly.
+If you have any doubt, or if you believe any mark is being used in breach of this policy, please contact us at info@seqera.io and we will be in touch with you shortly.

 ### Permitted uses

 Certain uses of the Nextflow trademark do not require specific permission.

 *	**Community use**.
-Nextflow was and is still being built by the CRG and the Nextflow project collaborators, largely for the benefit of the scientific community.
+Nextflow was and is still being built by the Seqera Labs and the Nextflow project collaborators, largely for the benefit of the scientific community.
 Nextflow is distributed under an open source license, principally to encourage use and further development of the platform in an open, collaborative and free manner.
 Members of this community may use the Nextflow trademark for the purposes of discussion, development and advocacy.